rust-lang/book/src/ch04-01-what-is-ownership.md

 }
 ```

 `first` points to deallocated memory after calling `add_suffix`.
-Reading `first` would therefore be a violation of memory safety, i.e. undefined behavior.
+Reading `first` in `println!` would therefore be a violation of memory safety, i.e. undefined behavior.
+Remember: it's not a problem that `first` points to deallocated memory.
+It's a problem that we tried to *use* `first` after it became invalid.

 Thankfully, Rust will refuse to compile this program, giving the following error: